SethGreylyn/Experiments-with-P5/README.md

-This project represents my experiments with the P5 Javascript library.
-Currently, the code in can.js provides a graphic representation of the Mandelbrot set, and was inspired by The Coding Train's Coding Challenge #21, which can be viewed at https://www.youtube.com/watch?v=6z7GQewK-Ks.
+This project represents my experiments with the P5 Javascript library, inspired by the Coding Train's Coding Challenges.